stjudecloud/rfcs/text/atacseq-workflow.md

 # Introduction

 This RFC lays out the specification for the ATAC-Seq mapping pipeline.
+ATAC-Seq (Assay for Transposase-Accessible Chromatin using Sequencing) investigates chromatin accessibility regions in the genome, similar to earlier techniques such as DNase-seq, MNase-seq, or FAIRE-seq.
+This high-throughput sequencing technique offers a powerful method to investigate genome-wide chromatin accessibility and regulatory elements.

+As an epigenetic technique, the goals of a typical ATAC-Seq experiment differ from those typical of experiments using genomic or transcriptomic sequencing methods (e.g. Whole-Genome, Whole-Exome, and RNA-Seq) that are more commonly curated by St. Jude Cloud.
+Epigenetics can be defined as "the study of changes in gene function that are mitotically and/or meiotically heritable and that do not entail a change in DNA sequence" ([Dupont, 2009](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2791696)).
+The latter part of this definition (_"that do not entail a change in DNA sequence"_) is vital to understanding how ATAC-Seq (and other epigentic techniques) treat sequenced data.
+Often, the reads are merely useful for identifying the location of epigenetic events.

 # Motivation

 To provide the  community access to data from ATAC-Seq experiments performed at St. Jude Children's Research Hospital, we propose the following data harmonization pipeline.
 The goal of this pipeline is to provide harmonized alignments for ATAC-Seq data.
 For this pipeline, we will make no recommendations on downstream analysis, focusing instead on harmonizing the underlying sequencing data and leaving analysis decisions to the user.

 # Discussion

-ATAC-Seq (Assay for Transposase-Accessible Chromatin using Sequencing) investigates chromatin accessibility regions in the genome, similar to earlier techniques such as DNase-seq, MNase-seq, or FAIRE-seq.
-This high-throughput sequencing technique offers a powerful method to investigate genome-wide chromatin accessibility and regulatory elements.

 The ATAC-Seq protocol introduces a genetically engineered Tn5 transposase.
 Tn5 cuts open chromatin and then ligates sequencing adapters to these regions.
 While doing this, the Tn5 occupies a 9bp region leading to an offset of 4bp on the positive strand and 5bp on the negative strand.[1](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC8191135) In order to identify the center of the interaction locus, the reads will need to be shifted to account for this gap.